rticommunity/rticonnextdds-examples/examples/polling_read/cs/README.txt

 use the -replace option.

-On Windows systems (assuming you want to generate an example for i86Win32VS2005) run:
+On Windows systems (assuming you want to generate an example for i86Win32dotnet4.0) run:

+rtiddsgen -language C# -example i86Win32dotnet4.0 -ppDisable poll.idl

+Note: If you are using Visual Studio Express add the -express option to the command, i.e.,

-rtiddsgen -language C# -example i86Win32dotnet4.0 poll.idl
+rtiddsgen -language C# -example i86Win32dotnet4.0 -express -ppDisable poll.idl

 You will see messages that look like this: